menu

 Setting & Lifestyle

-Machiasport - East Machias’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Machiasport - East Machias’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Machiasport - East Machias has relatively fewer families with younger children, and/or college students.
 Combined, this makes Machiasport - East Machias a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-One of the nice things about Machiasport - East Machias is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Machiasport - East Machias is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Demographics

-In terms of college education, Machiasport - East Machias is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.19% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Machiasport - East Machias is somewhat higher than in the average US city of 21.84%: 27.19% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Machiasport - East Machias in 2018 was $34,094, which is middle income relative to Maine and the nation.
 This equates to an annual income of $136,376 for a family of four.
 However, Machiasport - East Machias contains both very wealthy and poor people as well.